 A dashboard camera is attached to a vehicle, used to capture live video and/or still photos.

-Camera feeds from the vehicle are monitored in real-time and allow technicians to view area if there is an incident, weather, or road safety issue.
+Camera feeds from the vehicle are monitored in real-time and allow TMC technicians to view an area if there is an incident, weather, or road safety issue.

 Fixed Video Cameras

-Video is primarily used for monitoring of current traffic conditions and verifying roadway incidents:
+Video is primarily used for monitoring of current traffic conditions and verifying roadway incidents, such as:

 - Disabled Vehicles